 Pattern.
 Tension.
 Risk.
 Belief.
 A call that covers all four produces five to ten story seeds, which is more than enough for a month of posts and a sales narrative that sounds like the founder.

 The answers are raw material, not posts.
-Extraction is the first verb.
+Extraction is the first part.
 Shaping and deploying come next, and they are a different craft.
-Founder storytelling is extract, shape, deploy, in that order, and skipping any of them produces content that reads like it was written by someone who was not in the room.

 If you try the seven on yourself, do it with a recorder running and a second person asking them.
 The founder cannot be both interviewer and interviewed at the same time.
 That is the point of why the framework exists.